ayseljafar/ayseljafar.github.io/README.md

 ![pic1](https://github.com/ayseljafar/Customer-satisfaction/blob/main/images/KMeans%20Clustering.png)
 ![pic2](https://github.com/ayseljafar/Customer-satisfaction/blob/main/images/Wordcloud%20neg.png)

-### 3.AI-vs-Real-Image-analysis
+### 3. AI-vs-Real-Image-analysis
 In this project I have used openCV and deep learning algorithms to generate a CNN model for predicting the images whether they are AI-generated or real images.
 Prediction Accuracy reaches up to 79% of the model there is no sign of overfitting and the model is successfully predicting between AI-generated and Real Art pictures.

- I’m currently working on a churn detection project for estimating bank customers' supscritptions.
+### 4. I’m currently working on a churn detection project for estimating bank customers' supscritptions.